Skip to main content

 Side notes:

-• NC State employees in a paid position or students exempt from having to submit a completed and signed VSA – they occasionally fill out the questionnaire because it is required for a J-1 Visa application
+• NC State employees in a paid position or students exempt from having to submit a completed and signed VSA – occasionally fill out the questionnaire because it is required for a J-1 Visa application